Automorphisms of the Torelli complex and the complex of separating curves: Basics of the Torelli complex

 \begin{lem} Let $S=S_{g, p}$ be a surface and let $\sigma$ be a simplex of $\calc(S)$ consisting of separating curves in $S$.
 Then the following assertions hold: \begin{enumerate} \item The inequality $|\sigma |\leq 2g+p-3$ holds and this equality can be attained.
-In particular, $\dim(\calc_{s}(S))=2g+p-4$. \item If $|\sigma|=2g+p-3$, then $S_{\sigma}$ consists of $g$ handles and $g+p-2$ pairs of pants. \end{enumerate} \end{lem}
+In particular, $\dim(\calc_s(S))=2g+p-4$. \item If $|\sigma|=2g+p-3$, then $S_{\sigma}$ consists of $g$ handles and $g+p-2$ pairs of pants. \end{enumerate} \end{lem}

-\begin{proof} If there exists a component $Q$ of $S_{\sigma}$ which is neither a pair of pants nor a handle, then any separating curve in $Q$ is separating in $S$.
-This implies that once the assertion (i) is proved, the assertion (ii) follows.
-To prove the assertion (i), we may assume that each component of $S_{\sigma}$ is either a pair of pants or a handle.
-Note that the number of components of $S_{\sigma}$ is equal to $|\chi(S)|=2g+p-2$.
-The assertion (i) is then verified by the counting argument of the number of boundary components of components of $S_{\sigma}$. \end{proof}
+\begin{proof} The sum of the genera of components of $S_{\sigma}$ is $g$.
+If there exists a component $Q$ of $S_{\sigma}$ which is neither a pair of pants nor a handle, then any separating curve in $Q$ is separating in $S$.
+It follows that once assertion (i) is proved, assertion (ii) follows.
+To prove assertion (i), we may assume that each component of $S_{\sigma}$ is either a pair of pants or a handle.
+The number of components of $S_{\sigma}$ is then equal to $|\chi(S)|=2g+p-2$.
+The equality $|\sigma|=2g+p-3$ is obtained by the counting argument on the numbers of boundary components of components of $S_{\sigma}$. \end{proof}

 \begin{prop} Let $S=S_{g, p}$ be a surface with $g\geq 1$ and $g+p\geq 3$.
 Then